-While the ability to remote access a device has been around for a long time, it was a feature that you needed to configure using Control Panel.
-However, you can now enable Remote Desktop on your device using the Settings app.
+The ability to allow external access to a device has been available for many years, but it was a feature you have to configure using the Control Panel.
+However, on Windows 10, the settings to enable remote access are now included in the Settings app.